-It might go without saying but, Millennials are the best at using social media for business purposes.
-They are more than twice as likely to use social media for hiring, recruitment and internal communication than any other age group.
+It might go without saying but, the millennium is the best at using social media for business purposes.
+They are more than twice as likely to use social media for hiring, recruitment, and internal communication than any other age group.

 Along with their worries, Millennials also had the most insurance coverage for public liability, employers liability, office insurance, and e-risks insurance than any other age group.

 Also, less than 20% of Millennial-aged business owners reported being happier, compared to nearly 50% of business owners in the other groups.

 What do these trends tell us?
 They seem to say Millennials in business care about:

 Being well trained and investing in the cultivation of professional development in their business.
 In other words, their professional development.
 They, like their predecessors, want to make sure they have dotted all the I’s and crossed all the T’s.

 Protecting their brand and its properties, intellectual and otherwise.
 They take the time to research and implement policies that can impact their business and make the investments to build a strong foundation for their business more than any other age group.